 On a budget?
 No problem.

 CyberGhost is an affordable provider, especially if you sign up for a year or more of service.
-Plus, the fact that you can connect up to seven devices at once makes it a good budget option for a family or housemates.
-While it’s not the absolute cheapest VPN, the below average price, money-back guarantee, and great quality service make it a bargain.
+The fact that you can connect up to seven devices at once makes CyberGhost a good budget option for a family or housemates.
+While it’s not the absolute cheapest VPN, the below-average price, 45-day money-back guarantee, and great quality service make it a bargain.

 You can find the latest and best CyberGhost Coupon here.